One Time (Justin Bieber song)

 "One Time" is the debut single by Canadian singer Justin Bieber.
-It is the first single released from his debut EP, My World.
+It is the lead single from his debut EP, My World (2009).
 It was first solicited to mainstream and rhythmic radio on May 18, 2009.
 It was released via digital download in the United States and Canada on July 7, 2009, and was released in several other countries during autumn 2009.
-An acoustic version of the song called the "My Heart Edition" was released to iTunes on December 22, 2009.
+An acoustic version of the song called "My Heart Edition" was released digitally on December 22, 2009.
 The song is a teen pop song, moderately paced with pop-soul influences, about puppy love.

 The song received positive reviews from critics, commending its production, vocals, and quality of lyrics.
-The song was a commercial success, reaching the top twenty in Canada, the US, Germany, United Kingdom, France, and New Zealand and also charted in several other countries.
+The song was a commercial success, reaching the top twenty in Canada, the US, Germany, the United Kingdom, France, and New Zealand and also charted in several other countries.
 The single has been certified Platinum in Canada and the US.
 The accompanying music video portrays Bieber at a house party and features his mentor, Usher, and hometown friend, Ryan Butler.
 As of July 2022, the video had been viewed over 714 million times on the video-sharing website YouTube.
 Bieber performed the song in a number of live appearances including The Dome, The Next Star, and Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.